 What is dry eye syndrome?

-Dry eye syndrome (sometimes known as dry eye disease) is a common condition that happens when your eyes don’t produce enough tears or if the quality of your tears isn’t quite right.
 This doesn’t mean that you can’t cry and in some cases your eyes can water more.
 The function of the tears is to keep the front surface of the eye (the cornea) moist and healthy.
 So when the tear supply is reduced or of poor quality, your eyes can feel itchy and uncomfortable.
-Anyone can develop dry eye syndrome, but it’s more common in women and in people over 65.

 Dry eye syndrome causes